-- 1. Open the File menu and select Open FCS File.
-Navigate to the Samples folder, select 1091901.fcs in the list, and then click Open. - 2.
-Use the Create Histograms dialog to create several 1P and 2P histograms.
-Click OK. - 3.
-Click the Q button in the lower left corner of each of the 2P histograms.
-This will create a quadstat region, and automatically display a results window for it.
-Adjust the regions.
+1. Click the Open FCS button on the ribbon bar.
+Navigate to the Samples folder, select 1091901.fcs in the list, and then click Open.

+2. Use the Create Histograms dialog to create several 1P and 2P histograms.
+Click OK.

+3. Click the Q button in the lower left corner of each of the 2P histograms.
+This will create a QuadStat region, and automatically display a results window for it.
+Adjust the QuadStats.